ooples/pine_script_docs/source/concepts/Non-standard_charts_data.rst

 The open/high/low/close values of Heikin-Ashi candlesticks are synthetic; they are not actual market prices.
 They are calculated by averaging combinations of real OHLC values from the current and previous bar.
 The calculations used make Heikin-Ashi bars less noisy than normal candlesticks.
-They can be useful to make vsual assesments but are unsuited to backtesting or automated trading, as orders execute on market prices — not Heikin-Ashi prices.
+They can be useful to make visual assessments, but are unsuited to backtesting or automated trading, as orders execute on market prices — not Heikin-Ashi prices.

 The `ticker.heikinashi() <https://www.tradingview.com/pine-script-reference/v5/#fun_ticker{dot}heikinashi>`__